Skin grafts and skin flaps

 The grafted area

-The grafted area may be secured with stitches.
-You will have a dressing over it, which will be left in place while the graft heals.
-The skin graft will connect with the blood supply in the area.
-This usually takes five to seven days.
-The area will look red and swollen to begin with, but eventually it will heal and the redness will fade.
+You will have a dressing over the area.
+This will be left in place while the graft heals.
+As the skin graft heals, it will connect to the surrounding blood supply.
+This usually takes 5 to 7 days.
+The area will look red and swollen to begin with.
+But eventually it will fully heal, and the redness will fade.

 After skin graft surgery

 After a skin graft, you can usually go home on the same day.
 But some people need to have a short stay in hospital.
 This depends on where the graft is on the body and how big it is.

 Try to rest for the first couple of weeks after surgery.
 You will need to allow time for the graft to heal properly.
 The grafted area will be quite fragile to begin with.
 It is important not to put pressure on it or rub or brush against it.
 You may need to take some time off work until it has healed.
 If you have young children or are a carer, you may need some extra help at home until you feel able to do the things you normally do.

 You may need to have your stitches removed 5 to 14 days after your operation.
 But you may have stitches that dissolve and do not need to be removed.